dschmenk/apple2pi/README.md

 # Apple II Pi

-See the [upstream repo](https://github.com/dschmenk/apple2pi) for the original, full info.
+1. See the [upstream repo](https://github.com/dschmenk/apple2pi) for the original, full info.

+2. This fork is based on [A2Pico](https://github.com/oliverschmidt/a2pico).

 ## Installing